 - Distribute the batter into the muffin tin and sprinkle the brownies with the crushed nuts.

-- Remove from the oven and let the brownies cool before removing from pan.
+- Remove from the oven and let the black bean brownies cool before removing from pan.

-- Store in an airtight container for a few days or freeze them if you want to keep them longer.
+- Store in an airtight container for 1 day at room temperature, or in the fridge for 3 to 5 days.
+You can freeze them if you want to keep them for longer.